If storage were invented today, here’s what it would look like

 This is known as real-time data tiering.
 Wherever the data resides at any point in time it must always be searchable and recoverable, and moved to the hot tier when it is needed.

 How much high performance storage?
 In most businesses, typically between 2 – 10 per cent of data is hot, and ideally this should reside in memory (RAM), DRAM or SSD, ideally on the bus so that latency is at the minimum.
 On average, 10 – 20 per cent of data is warm and this should reside on SSD or fast spinning disk, while the remaining 50 – 80 per cent of all data is cold and can reside on the cheapest disks or in the cloud.

 Remember, even though data is sitting on the cheapest disks, a company will have multiple live instances in multiple locations, providing incredible redundancy.
-For a critical application, perhaps there will be three live instances locally, two in a remote data centre, and maybe one live instance in each of AWS, AZURE and Google.
+For a critical application, perhaps there will be three live instances locally, two in a remote data center, and maybe one live instance in each of AWS, AZURE and Google.

 All storage in all locations would need to fail at exactly the same time – and in that case, your data would probably be irrelevant as a major catastrophe would have occurred.
-For a non-critical applications, a good mix is two locally, and one in a remote data centre or in AWS, AZURE or Google Cloud.
+For a non-critical applications, a good mix is two locally, and one in a remote data center or in AWS, AZURE or Google Cloud.